 Risograph printing is a digital duplicating process, falling somewhere between silkscreen, photocopy, and offset.
 Images are transferred either digitally through a print controller or scanning on the glass top flat bed.

 Because soy-based ink is liquidy, Risograph printing work best on uncoated, toothy paper.
-The thinnest paper is 20lb bond and the heaviest is 80lb cover.
-Our favorite paper, our house stock, is Mohawk Via Vellum.
-We stock this paper in 70lb text weight and 65lb cover weight, bright white and warm white.
+The thinnest paper is 20lb bond and the heaviest is 80lb cover (though we are always up for experimenting!)
+Our favorite papers to work with have a vellum finish to it.
+We have in 70lb text weight and 65lb cover weight, bright white and cream white.

 We can also special order paper for you.
 We are especially fond of French Paper Pop Tone and Dur-O-Tone Newsprint.
 Please allow extra time for these paper orders.